Aider-AI/aider/docs/voice.md

 Here are the steps:

-1. Import the `factorial` function from the `math` module at the top of the file.
-2. Add a new route `/fact/<int:x>` to the Flask application.
+1. Add a new route `/fact/<int:x>` to the Flask application.
-3. In the function for this route, call `math.factorial(x)` and return the result as a string.
+2. In the function for this route, call `math.factorial(x)` and return the result as a string.

 Here is the *edit block* for these changes: